uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-1.md

 <i class="fa-solid fa-globe fa-xl"></i> **Best Recipe Ever!**
 <hr/>

-There is a "secret" module in the Change-HI repository called "Best Recipe Ever".
+There is a "secret" module in the UHM DESCARTES Modules repository called "Best Recipe Ever".
 It is unpublished by default.
 In this part of the module, you are going to edit this module to create a simple module that teaches everyone how to cook (what you consider to be) the best recipe ever!
 </div>

-## Publish the Best Recipe Ever module module
+## Publish the Best Recipe Ever module

 Open the morea directory in your browser-based VS Code editor, then open the file named "module-best-recipe-ever.md".
 You should see something like the following displayed in your browser: